shrutisharma27/7targets-docs/_posts/2020-01-02-create-your-assistant.md

 Assistant will send emails from using this authorized account.
 As well, Assistant will read the email responses received on this email address.

 If you need a specific email id for your assistant then create one in your Exchange account and use that to authorize while creating an Assistant.

+## Use Gmail
+If you want your Assistant to send email from your company domain instead of `<yourcompany>.7ts-e.com` and your company domain email is on GMAIL for Business, then you can use this feature.

+While creating Assistant, there is an option `I want to use my own domain`.
+On clicking it, you would be asked to authorize the gmail account you want to use for the Assistant.
+The authorized account will be Assistant's email id.

+After authorizing, you have to configure below mentioned step:
+1. Configure auto forwarding `(Under Gmail Settings->All Settings->Forwarding and POP/IMAP)` for the Gmail account you authorized.
+The auto forward is to send the received emails to assistant.
+The email to auto forward to, can be copied from the Add Assistant page.
+This enables the assistant to read the received emails and take appropriate action.

+Assistant will send emails from using this authorized account.
+As well, Assistant will read the email responses received on this email address.

+If you need a specific email id for your assistant then create one in your Business Gmail account and use that to authorize while creating an Assistant.

 ## Questions answered
 - What should be the Assistant name ?